Rhodes Scholar Groups

 BARS - Black Association of Rhodes Scholars

 The Black Association of Rhodes Scholars (BARS) is committed to fostering unity among Black Rhodes Scholars, both past and present, and to providing safe spaces to Black students amongst larger environments which are often harmful.
-We aim to create environments that encourage a diversity of perspectives, identities, and experiences, in which we facilitate dialogue about issues concerning Black peoples around the world.
-Also, we aspire to impact the Oxford community at large through service, advocacy and effective representation on University and Rhodes Trust commissions that promote racial awareness, equality and diversity.
+BARS aims to create environments that encourage a diversity of perspectives, identities, and experiences, in which we facilitate dialogue about issues concerning Black peoples around the world.
+BARS also aspires to impact the Oxford community at large through service, advocacy and effective representation on University and Rhodes Trust commissions that promote racial awareness, equality and diversity.

 Global Scholars' Group